pocketrice/tonic/README.md

 Also, skip locking for those who subconsciously skip for their preferred tunes but wish to not do so.

+Features are of course lazy-loaded and written to be as unobtrusive, fast, and human-friendly as possible.
+Don't put your music in the hands of autocracy.

+_Developed with Stallman's "free as in freedom" principle in mind._
 <hr>

 **❰ 24:27:30:36:40 ❱ ~ a principle and matter of harmony**